OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 # Known Issues
 - [x] Blue snow textures on various static landscape meshes | **Fixed as of v1.0.1.0**
+- [ ] Issues with some of the crowd at Rogvir's execution not being able to get to their positions
 - [ ] Navmesh-related crashes during the first dragon fight at the Whiterun Watchtower
 - [ ] Various landscape seams in need of fixing
 - [ ] Some minor navmesh tweaks required in small towns and villages